 For consumption as a fresh bean, the pods should be picked often, selecting those with well developed seeds, but not yet tough.
 To save seeds as a dry bean, or for planting, allow pods to dry on the plant.
 Pick dried pods, and store in a cool, dry location until needed for the next planting season.

 Long periods of wet weather may produce Sclerotia, a white mold appearing on the leaves.
 Potato leafhopper, Mexican bean beetle, bean leaf beetle and spider mite can also create problems.
 Damping-off can be avoided by planting in soils that have warmed to 15º C (60º F) and using large, vigorous and fungicide-treated seed.
 Seed maggots may attack seeds at germination.
 Treating the seeds with insecticide controls this problem.

 Cooking and Nutrition

-Bean Pole beans are a good source of minerals and some vitamins if not overcooked.
+Beans are a good source of minerals and some vitamins if not overcooked.
 Eat beans raw, lightly cooked over steam, sautéed or added to a stir-fry.
 When home canned beans are to be served for a meal, they should be brought to a boil and simmered for 10 min. uncovered to kill any bacteria left from improper canning methods.
 Green beans freeze well.